 Presentation rooms are available by reservation.
 See the BML Front Office for assistance reserving a room.

 - Graduate students have access to a 65" flat screen TV on a mobile cart outfitted with a Logitech web conference system for groups, and a zoom account.
 Users must provide their own computer.
-Contact Carina Fish for more information.
+Contact BMSA for more information.